Raffy23/boinc-webmanager/README.md

 * Show Projects / Workunits and Boinc Information from each Client
 * Limited control over Workunits and Projects (suspend, delete, ...)

-## Installation
+## Building
-1. Clone the Project from Github with `git clone`
-2. Download and Install `sbt` and `scala`
+The Boinc Webmanager currently needs scala >= **2.12.2** and sbt >= **0.13.15** which must be installed before the Project can be build.
+All other Dependencies are managed by SBT.
+To build the Project follow theses steps:

-3. - Execute following commands to Build the Javascript Client: `managerJS/fullOptJS`
+ - Execute following commands to Build the Javascript Client: `managerJS/fullOptJS`
  - Copy `boinc-webmanager-opt.js` and `boinc-webmanager-jsdepts.min.js` into the `jvm/src/main/resources/web-root/` Folder
  - Run sbt in Project folder and execute `assembly`, this wil build a Fat-Jar in the following Folder: `jvm/target/scala-1.12/`

+## Installation
-4. Copy the Fat-Jar to any location where the Application has read / write access
+1. Extract the .zip or .tar.gz File to any Directory which is writable for the Application
-5. Create a `application.conf` file with the Settings (See Configuration Section for more information)
+2. Create a `application.conf` file with the Settings *(See [Configuration](#Configuration) Section for more information)*
-6. Create a SSL Certificate with `"%JAVA_HOME%\keytool" -genkey -keyalg RSA -alias selfsigned -keystore keystore.jks -storepass <password> -validity 365 -keysize 4096`
+3. Create the SSL Certificate with the Java Keytool
-7. Run it with `java -jar Boinc-Webmanager-assembly-XXXX.jar`
+4. Run it with `java -jar Boinc-Webmanager-assembly-XXXX.jar`

-After these Steps you should be able to view the Client at the following URL http://127.0.0.1:8080 you did not change anything from the sample configuration file below
+After these Steps you should be able to view the Client at the following URL `https://127.0.0.1:8080` you did not change anything from the sample configuration file below

 ## Configuration
 Sample application.conf:
 ````hocon

 # Default Boinc port